What is Demi Dressage?

 Simple – just enter one of our regular competitions (there are classes to suit all levels) film your test and upload it to us before the closing date!
 All tests will be judged together after the competition closing date, just like at a real show!
 Each rider will then receive a test sheet with comments and tips from our experienced and child-friendly judge, and rosettes will be awarded based on percentage scores.

 What are the tests?

-All Demi Dressage tests are written by us to provide a progressive system for young riders – from their very first independent school movements right up to those almost ready to progress to BD Intro and Prelim tests.
+All Demi Dressage tests are written by us to provide a progressive system for young riders – from their very first independent school movements in walk right up to those almost ready to progress to BD Intro and Prelim tests.
 As well as standard dressage ‘school movements’, our tests sometimes also include poles or other props.
 As well as being fun, our tests are designed to be more accessible for children to ride and understand, in order to help them progress.

 When are the competitions?

 Unlike online dressage for adults, where competitions are usually run monthly, our competitions are centred around (UK) school term time/holidays, with the closing deadlines being at the end of the holidays to allow parents and children time and daylight to practise and film their tests.
 Our test calendar includes an event over the Christmas holidays, over February half term and October half term through the winter, and then in the summer from Easter to the end of the summer holidays we run a series of 5 monthly competitions from April to August which also run as a summer league!
-In September there is a ridden Photo Show, and periodically we run extra events too, so there really is something for everyone.
+In September there is a ridden Photo/Video Show, and periodically we run extra events too, so there really is something for everyone.
 See the Events and Results page for full details of upcoming competitions.

 Is non-standard tack permitted?